Where Do My Leads Come From? UTM Basics and Best Practices for B2B Marketers

 With these UTM codes in your links, you remove the need to create a landing page for each different potential source of traffic when tracing where leads are coming from.
 If you trace leads from your ads or other originating points and keep track of the parameters of your campaigns through UTM codes, you’ll be able to invest more in marketing channels, keywords, content, and campaigns that work.

-If you would like our comprehensive UTM Guide for B2B Marketers, check it out by following this link.
+If you would like our comprehensive UTM Guide for B2B Marketers, download it here.